dfkaye/dfkaye-blog/content/_index.md

   - css partial
   - js partial
 + post about the footer company icons
++ post about overflow-wrap vs. word-break for long link text, especially on mobile.
++ post about body {position:relative } to set the body width to 100% across mobile devices (galaxy fold, iPhone 5, etc.).
 + post about dot file all the things png
 + rename "demos" to "suites" (maybe)
 + use hugo templating (--instead-of-css-vars) in the CSS